acaylor/linux_setup/README.md

 # linux_setup
 Scripts and configs for a GNU/Linux system

+There are also some that can work on macOS.

 ### How to add color to outputs:

 With `echo -e` you can use escape characters: